Introduction to the Project.

 Consulted on the overall organization of the conference.

-Engaged a designer to develop a theme design that fit the message.
+Managed a designer to develop a theme design that fit the message.

 Set up and tracked conference preparation tasks for the team.